What is “Globalization”?

 Minimal Observation:

-WILD GLOBALIZATION wonders if Civilization’s lifeworld (“context”) is more like a “BLACK BOX” of [highly energetic, variable, overlapping, unstable, emergent, bundled, hidden, immeasurable] “FORCES/ENERGIES” [Ecology, Sex-Culture, Tech, Economy, Governance] – we may estimate or guess what goes into the box, and we can observe, try to measure and respond to what comes out, but what happens inside that gives rise to spontaneously evolving and now hyper-globalizing orders evades complete understanding or rational governance.
+WILD GLOBALIZATION wonders if Civilization’s lifeworld (“context”) works like a “BLACK BOX,” or what physicists call a “quantum entanglement,” of [highly energetic, variable, overlapping, interdependent, unstable, emergent, bundled, hidden, immeasurable] “FORCES/ENERGIES” [Ecology, Sex-Culture, Tech, Economy, Governance] – we may estimate or guess what goes into the box, and we can observe, try to measure and respond to what comes out, but what happens inside that gives rise to the spontaneously evolving and now hyper-globalizing entanglement of orders and energies surpasses complete understanding or rational governance.
 It’s…WILD!.

 Maximal Questions

 Do these “wild” forces-energies actually DRIVE and PRODUCE Civilization, and if so, how?
 Our lifeworld grows increasingly “globalized,” powerful, unpredictable, supply-“chained,” emergent.
 Can the Enlightenment sciences’ amazing, even magical successes (Apollo, Hubble-Webb, the Internet of Things, now the “Cloud”) trick us to believe we can “…control…commmand…” Civilization?
-It’s as if these hyper-globalizing energies are unfolding so quickly and powerfully, and often outside our awareness or control (e.g., flows of errant mortgage capital building up to the 2008-09 financial crisis, growing energy demand and dependencies, citizens increasingly dependent on governments overrun with debt and “unfunded” liabilities) that civil order is now more vulnerable, indeed hyper-fragile, and so routinely and more frequently disrupted.
+It’s as if these hyper-globalizing energies are unfolding so quickly and powerfully, and often outside our awareness or control (e.g., flows of errant mortgage capital building up to the 2008-09 financial crisis, growing energy demand and dependencies and now the “Cloud” thjreatening to overwhelm outdated grids, citizens increasingly dependent on governments overrun with debt and “unfunded liabilities”) that civil order is now more vulnerable, indeed hyper-fragile, and so routinely and more frequently disrupted.
 History’s flow accelerates ahead of our practical and ethical responses.

 Can global peoples somehow take a break in the action, step back and re-appraise our brief trek out of the eco-wilderness, to re-orient ourselves in this barely fathomable, spectacular corner of an emerging “Webb-eyed” Universe?
 From the surging streets of our teeming cities, could this be a moment to begin new conversations, to confess our physical vulnerabilities and ethical frailties, to entertain and answer the wildness of data and ideas over the grand delusions of lazy ideologies?
 Can we turn our incessantly creative-destructive and emerging “hyper-tech” nature, which evolution has birthed through us, back on itself to gain new “comparative advantages?”
 How can we, even again, re-emerge from this wilderness?
 How can we, in the 21st century, regain practical advantage for our own, and the Earth’s, precarious endurance?

 What do we mean by “Wild?”
 In this conversation, “wild” signifies “spontaneous, ever emerging, natural and hyper-natural, orders.”
 Wild Globalization explores how our common trek out of the deep savannahs, to finally occupy and dominate the entire globe, has been a constantly emergent march of what Geoffrey West calls “finite time singularities” [Reference: West, SCALE- the Universal Laws of Life, Growth, and Death in Organisms, Cities, and Companies, New York: Penguin Books, 2017, p.
-31-32) – that is, evolution which can be observed to grow, to “scale,” to points of exponentially unsustainable resource demand, reaching a “crisis” and near collapse, only to then undergo a paradigm shift, which resets and inititates the next growth cycle.
+31-32) – that is, evolution which can be observed to grow and expand even exponentially, that is, to “scale,” to levels of apparently unsustainable resource demand, reaching a “crisis” and near collapse, only to then undergo a paradigm shift, which resets and inititates the next growth cycle.

-Wild orders emerging from nature, from the fire and ice and darkness (Wild Ecology), from our own demographic and cultural expressions (Wild Sex/Demographics and Culture), most remarkably from nature’s own gifts to us (bipedalism, big brains, intelligence, language) which spawned our hyper-natural abilities to cleverly innovate, invent, and direct if not control evolution itself (Wild Technology), orders having emerged from our attempts to arrange of resource management-production-excess reserves-trading-entrepreneurial markets (Wild Economy), and then finally, as human culture bounced and continues to be bounced between “small” and “big” community arrangements, from our often brutal and horrific attempts to form social contracts that might guide these extraordinary powers and let us live together with ourselves and our earth home, we observe the emergence of governance orders (Wild Governance).
+Wild orders emerging from nature, from the fire and ice and darkness (Wild Ecology), from our own demographic and cultural expressions (Wild Sex/Demographics and Culture), most remarkably from nature’s own gifts to us (bipedalism, big brains, intelligence, language) which spawned our hyper-natural abilities to cleverly innovate, invent, and direct if not control evolution itself (Wild Technology), orders having emerged from our attempts to arrange resources with innovation-management-excess production-excess reserves-entrepreneurial trading in markets (Wild Economy), and then finally, as human culture bounces and continues to be bounced between “small” and “big” community arrangements, from tribal bands to billion+ peoples, from our often brutal and horrific attempts to form social contracts that might guide these extraordinary powers and let us live together with ourselves and our earth home, we observe the emergence of “governance orders” (Wild Governance).

 Wild stories…